Large deviation principle for slow-fast system with mixed fractional Brownian motion: Acknowledgments

 \section{Acknowledgments}

-This work was partly supported by the Key International (Regional) Cooperative Research Projects of the NSF of China (Grant 12120101002), the NSF of China (Grant 12072264), the Fundamental Research Funds for the Central Universities, the Research Funds for Interdisciplinary Subject of Northwestern Polytechnical University, the Shaanxi Provincial Key R\&D Program (Grants 2020KW-013, 2019TD-010) {and JSPS KAKENHI (Grant No. 20H01807).}
+This work was partly supported by the Key International (Regional) Cooperative Research Projects of the NSF of China under Grant No. 12120101002, the NSF of China under Grant No. 12072264. {and JSPS KAKENHI (Grant No. 20H01807).}